brownyejnr/Secy-protocol/README.md

 ## Overview

-Streak Protocol is a full-stack DeFi super-app demonstrating that Bitcoin Layer 1 can host advanced DeFi ecosystems via OP_NET.
+Secy Protocol is a full-stack DeFi super-app demonstrating that Bitcoin Layer 1 can host advanced DeFi ecosystems via OP_NET.
 It ships three production-grade smart contracts and a complete Crimson Matrix-themed frontend.

 | Module | Contract | Description |
 |--------|----------|-------------|